mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/installing/index.md

 - You must have a registered customer account to log in to the [Mesosphere support portal](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Fdownloads%3Ft%3D1551917897670).
 - You must have network access to download the [remote Edge-LB repositories](https://support.mesosphere.com/s/downloads?t=1551917897670) or a local repository that has the Edge-LB packages.

   If your cluster is behind a firewall, is restricted to an internal network with no access to the internet, or unable to access the public catalog for any reason, then you must add Edge-LB packages using a **local catalog**.
-For more information about installing using a local catalog, see [Install using the local package registry](##create-local-repo).
+For more information about installing using a local catalog, see [Deploy using a local catalog](#create-local-repo).

 # Identify the Edge-LB package location
 You must have access to the following Edge-LB packages: